yochannah/carpentries.org/pages/membership.md

 * opportunity to send two (2) representatives to meetings of the Member Council, which meets approximately quarterly to discuss issues of importance to Member organisations,
 * opportunity to submit a candidate for our Trainer Training course, through which individuals can become certified to teach our Instructor Training courses (additional fees apply),
 * unlimited self-organised workshops,
-* access to Member pricing for additional centrally-organised workshops and Instructor Training seats purchased during the membership year.
+* access to Member pricing for additional coordinated workshops and Instructor Training seats purchased during the membership year.

-Centrally-organised workshops and Instructor Training are also offered independently of Memberships, to organisations or individuals who would like to purchase these benefits a la carte.
+Coordinated workshops and Instructor Training are also offered independently of Memberships, to organisations or individuals who would like to purchase these benefits a la carte.

 {: .table .table-striped}